jolarios96/burger/README.md

 # burger

-This is an app deployed on Heroku that makes use of MySQL.
+This is an app deployed on Heroku that uses MySQL as a database.
+It uses express, and express-handlebars to communicate with the various files and the database, notably, the connection, controller, and model js files, and the orm.js used to communicate with the database.

 # Usage:
  - Submit an ingredient name to turn it into a burger!